elixir-lang/elixir/lib/elixir/pages/references/compatibility-and-deprecations.md

 Elixir version | Support
 :------------- | :-----------------------------
-1.16           | Development
-1.15           | Bug fixes and security patches
+1.16           | Bug fixes and security patches
+1.15           | Security patches only
 1.14           | Security patches only
 1.13           | Security patches only
 1.12           | Security patches only
-1.11           | Security patches only

 New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann).
 All security releases [will be tagged with `[security]`](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).